-Host Maps let you see all of your hosts together on one screen, grouped however you want, filtered however you want, with metrics made instantly comprehensible via color and shape.
+Host Maps visualize hosts together on one screen, with metrics made comprehensible via color and shape.

 If you are an AWS user, you probably use a variety of instance types.
 Some instances are optimized for memory, some for compute, some are small, some are big.

-If you want to reduce your AWS spend, a great place to start is by figuring out what the expensive instances are used for.
-With Host Maps this is easy.
+If you want to reduce your AWS spend, you might start by figuring out what the expensive instances are used for.
 First group by

 instance-type and then group by

 Below is a subset of Datadog’s infrastructure.
-As you can see, c3.2xlarge instances are pretty heavily loaded.
+As you can see, c3.2xlarge instances are heavily loaded.

-As seen below, by clicking on the c3.2xlarge group and then sub-grouping by role, we found that only some of the roles are loaded, while others are nearly idling.
-If we downgraded those 7 green nodes to a c3.xlarge, we would save almost $13K per year.
-That’s worth investigating! ($0.21 saved per hour per host x 24 hr/day * 365 days/year * 7 hosts = $12,877.20 / year)
+As seen below, by clicking on the c3.2xlarge group and then sub-grouping by role, you can find that only some of the roles are loaded, while others are nearly idling.
+If you downgraded those 7 green nodes to a c3.xlarge, you would save almost $13K per year. ($0.21 saved per hour per host x 24 hr/day * 365 days/year * 7 hosts = $12,877.20 / year)

 role:daniels across availability zones.
 (Daniels is the name of an internal application.)

-For example, you can group by availability zone, region, instance type, image, or any tag that you use at your company.
-You either find a problem very quickly, or rule out these explanations before spending time on deeper investigations.
+For example, you can group by availability zone, region, instance type, image, or any tags that you use within your system.

-Below is a screenshot from a recent issue we had a Datadog.
-As you can see, some hosts had much less usable memory than others, despite being part of the same cluster.
-Why?
-We grouped by machine image in Host Maps, and the problem was immediately clear: there were in fact two different images in use, and one of them had become overloaded.
+Below is a screenshot from a recent issue at Datadog.
+Some hosts have much less usable memory than others, despite being part of the same cluster.
+Grouping by machine image reveals that there were two different images in use, and one of them is overloaded.

 Additional helpful documentation, links, and articles: